larrraaa/pornhub-profile-downloader/README.md

 # Pornhub Profile Downloader

+> **Last Updated:** April 26, 2026 — Added proxy support, improved CLI options.

 ## Description

-This tool allows you to download videos from a specific content creator’s profile on Pornhub.
+This tool allows you to download videos from a specific content creator's profile on Pornhub.
 It scrapes the creator's profile page and downloads all the available videos.
 The tool is intended for personal use and educational purposes only. **It should only be applied to your own profiles or profiles for which you have explicit permission**.

 The tool uses `yt-dlp` for the video download functionality and `BeautifulSoup` for web scraping.
-With a simple command-line interface, users can download all videos from a creator’s profile.
+With a simple command-line interface, users can download all videos from a creator's profile.

 > **Important Note:** Use this tool responsibly and respect content creators' rights.
 It should only be used on your own profiles or with permission from the content creator.

+## What's New (April 26, 2026)

+- **Proxy support** — Route all requests through a proxy with `--proxy`.
+Works with HTTP, HTTPS, and SOCKS5 proxies.
+Completely optional — the tool works fine without it.

 ## Installation